The Higurashi Season 2 release date has been officially confirmed for July 2021, the Summer 2021 anime season.

-The Higurashi no Naku Koro ni Gou Season 2 OP (opening) and ED (ending) theme song music has not yet been announced.
+The Higurashi no Naku Koro ni SOTSU OP (opening) and ED (ending) theme song music has not yet been announced.

 For the first season, the first cour’s OP was “I Believe What You Said,” performed by Asaka.
 The first cour’s ED for Episode 1 was “Higurashi no Naku Koro ni” by Eiko Shimamiya, but after Episode 2, the ED switched to “Kamisama no Syndrome” by Ayane.